 Technically just outside of the Yorkshire Dales, The Friar’s Head is just a matter of minutes away from the edge of the Dales, and just a short drive away from both Bedale and Jervaulx Abbey.

-Every Sunday, the cosy pub – which offers a warm pub and bar area as well as a comfortable conservatory space and garden – serves plentiful options, including a trio of roasts, roast beef, gammon, turkey, butternut squash and lamb shank.
+Every Sunday, the cosy pub – which offers a warm pub and bar area as well as a comfortable conservatory space and garden – serves plentiful options, including a trio of meats, roast beef, turkey roulade, or pork, and a veggie option, too.

-Each is accompanied by beef dripping roasties, a Yorkshire Pudding, new potatoes, roast veg and bottomless gravy, making it worth the trip out of the Dales alone.
+Each is accompanied by roasties, a Yorkshire Pudding, mashed potatoes, seasonal veg, and a red wine gravy, making it worth the trip out of the Dales alone.
+It’s quite the Sunday feast!
 The Friar’s Head, Bedale, Leyburn, DL8 5LY.

 What’s it near to? 📍 Bedale and Jervaulx (by car).